|"Great location and amazing view from Topside restaurant"||(in 9 reviews)|

 No family-oriented amenities.

-A stay at Hotel Revival, a Joie de Vivre Hotel places you in the heart of Baltimore, steps from Washington Monument and Walters Art Museum.
+With a stay at Hotel Revival, a Joie de Vivre Hotel, you'll be centrally located in Baltimore, within a 10-minute drive of Inner Harbor and Baltimore Convention Center.
 Featured amenities include a 24-hour business center, limo/town car service, and express check-out.
 Planning an event in Baltimore?
-This hotel has 4000 square feet (372 square meters) of space consisting of conference space and meeting rooms.
+This hotel has facilities measuring 4000 square feet (372 square meters), including conference space.

 Policies vary by room type and provider.